HIS 101, 102 THE UNITED STATES I & II / 3 credits each

 HIS 340 THE FRENCH REVOLUTION AND NAPOLEON / 3 credits

-An exploration of the causes and consequences of this very decisive period, which witnessed the destruction of the Old Regime and the birth of the modern state.
-Consideration will be given to the ideology of the Enlightenment, social and political reforms, the forces of radicalism and popular violence, and the origin of nationalism.
-In addition, the career of Napoleon and its impact on Europe will be examined.
+An exploration of the causes and consequences of a decisive period which witnessed the destruction of the Old Regime and the birth of the modern state.
+Students will consider the ideology of the Enlightenment, social and political reforms, the forces of radicalism and popular violence, and the origin of nationalism, as well as examine the career of Napoleon and its impact on Europe will be examined.
 Prerequisite: HIS 201 or permission of instructor.

 HIS 345 HISTORY OF INDIA AND CHINA / 3 credits

 A survey of the history of China and India from earliest times to the present.
-Included are the study of China and India prior to contact with the West, the impact of the West on these cultures, the rise of nationalism and anti-imperialism, and the rise of communism.
+Students will study China and India prior to contact with the West, the impact of the West on these cultures, the rise of nationalism and anti-imperialism, and the rise of communism.
 Prerequisite: HIS 201 and 202 or permission of instructor.

 HIS 349 THE GERMAN POLITICAL AND CULTURAL TRADITION / 3 credits